lj-ditrapani/SWE430/markdown/assignment2.markdown

 - Run all your tests
 - Repeat

-For Assignment 2, you will create a module named `wordModule` with the following 4 functions:
+For Assignment 2, you will create a module named `wordModule` with the following 4 functions.
+You should write at least one qUnit test for each function.
+You should consider at least 2 test cases for each function.
+You can execute both test cases in the same qUnit test or have individual qUnit tests for each test case.

 <table>
 <tr>